 Field Technical Assistant Dr. Leah Apao, and IBM Application Developer IT Specialist Mr. Samuel Allen Samson.

-10 innovative and ready-to-launch mobile applications were made looking to address issues such as water supply, solid waste management, and flooding, all of which were presented and demonstrated by the students.
+Students presented and demonstrated 10 innovative and ready-to-launch mobile applications aimed at addressing issues such as water supply, solid waste management, and flooding.

-The project that stood out among was called “Rebootant” which was a trash-to-cash initiative where DIY projects are shown in the website and households can sell their finished products to the project proponents and earn money.
+The standout project called ‘Rebootant’ is a trash-to-cash initiative.
+The website showcases DIY projects, and households can sell their finished products to the project proponents to earn money.
 The other two projects which came second and third places were also very innovative.
-“Eco-barter”, which is an online platform to exchange garbage for school supplies and seedlings, is made by students from Mandaue Comprehensive National High School.
+Students from Mandaue Comprehensive National High School have created ‘Eco-barter,’ an online platform for exchanging garbage for school supplies and seedlings.
 Lastly, students from Ramon Duterte Memorial National High School came up with an application for water consumption tracker.